Progarchives, the progressive rock ultimate discography

 PROG REVIEWER

-3 stars This CD brought a smile to my face (well, SEVERAL smiles, actually) since it showed me a Bowie I didn't really know: the no holds barred, unapologetically sexy rock 'n' roller.
+3 stars This CD brought a smile to my face (well, SEVERAL smiles, actually) as it showed me a Bowie I didn't really know: the no holds barred, unapologetically sexy rock 'n' roller.
 More than anything else, it made clear to me what a splendid band he had in the Spiders From Mars.
 Drums, bass and, above all, Mick Ronson's lead guitar are just as effective as they should be.
 These chaps must have toured almost continually, and the album proves what a sleek and magnificent machine they had become.
-(The recording sounds quite clear but Mike Garson's piano is virtually inaudible throughout, except during some of the quieter moments.)
+(The recording is quite clear but Mike Garson's piano is virtually inaudible throughout, apart from some of the quieter moments.)

 Many old-fashioned proggers will undoubtedly get their kicks out of the nearly eleven minute 'Width of a Circle', in which the band (not the singer) play a starring role.
 You get to hear the Spiders as a heavy metal band.
-(Back in the early 1980s, at the height of New Wave, fashionable Bowie fans used to tell me THE MAN WHO SOLD THE WORLD was the only Bowie album they never enjoyed.
-Obviously, they'd never listened to it properly and didn't seem to realise it's much darker than HUNKY DORY and ZIGGY STARDUST.)
+(Back in the early 1980s, at the height of New Wave, fashionable Bowie fans used to say THE MAN WHO SOLD THE WORLD was the only Bowie album they never enjoyed.
+Obviously, they'd never listened properly and didn't seem to realise it's far darker than HUNKY DORY and ZIGGY STARDUST.)

 Review by snobb